kapouer/sharpie/README.md

   new in version 2.4
   sets preserveAspectRatio attribute, and if viewBox is missing, add it
   (provided width and height attributes, and optionally x, y, are present).
+* ex
+  new in version 2.5
+  extracts a region of the image, given center x, y, width and height in % of the image.
+This means `ex=x:50,y:50,w:100,h:100` extracts the full image.

 Since version 1.4 svg support has been dropped and replaced by passing svg through unmodified.